93% would make again

 - Add the tofu to a separate medium bowl and pour the marinade over.
 Cover with plastic wrap and marinate in the refrigerator for 1 hour.

-- Make the pickled vegetables: Prepare the cucumber, red pepper, daikon, carrot, yellow pepper, and jalapeños and set aside while you make the brine.
+- Make the pickled vegetables: Prepare the cucumber, red bell pepper, daikon, carrot, yellow bell pepper, and jalapeños, then set aside while you make the brine.

 - In a large pot or deep pan over high heat, combine the water, sugar, rice vinegar, and salt.
 Stir until the sugar dissolves, then bring the mixture to a boil.